The Paris Carnival, a popular Parisian festival

 The carnival and the Promenade du Bœuf Gras made a comeback in 1998 under the impetus of an associative and popular movement.
 The Fête des Blanchisseuses was also revived in 2008 thanks to the Coeurs Soeurs association.
 Each year, a different theme is proposed.

-Theme of the Paris Carnival 2022
+What is the theme of the Paris Carnival 2022?

 This year, the theme of the carnival revolves around the ancient worlds.
 It is a free theme where everyone can dress up as they wish.
 It is not necessary to register in advance.